 Boxers and martial artists used to jump rope a lot.
 It can also be a great replacement for running although I recommend you to do them both.

-Besides the aerobic training there is also anaerobic training – like strength workouts.
+Besides the aerobic training, there is also anaerobic training – like strength workouts.
 Here, calisthenics comes into its own.
-Depending on your fitness level, you can add 1 to 3 workouts a week among with your running and sprinting sessions.
-Do a circuit style with minimum break time and perform a high intensity workout that lasts 20-30 minutes.
+Depending on your fitness level, you can add 1 to 3 workouts a week along with your running and sprinting sessions.
+Do a circuit style with minimum break time and perform a high-intensity workout that lasts 20-30 minutes.